EXCLUSIVE-HK's Apple Daily to shut within days, says Jimmy Lai adviser

 The closure of Apple Daily would undermine the former British colony's reputation as an open and free society and send a warning to other companies that could be accused of colluding with a foreign country, media advocacy groups said.

-Next Digital 0282.HK, publisher of the top-selling 26-year-old newspaper, would hold a board meeting on Monday to discuss how to move forward after its lines of credit were frozen, the adviser, Mark Simon, said.
+Next Digital 0282.HK, publisher of the top-selling 26-year-old newspaper, would stop publication on June 26 if a board meeting on Friday decided to halt operations, an internal memo seen by Reuters showed.

-"Vendors tried to put money into our accounts and were rejected," he said by phone from the United States.

-Apple Daily said on Sunday the freezing of its assets had left the liberal newspaper with cash for "a few weeks" for normal operations."
+The newspaper said on Sunday the freezing of its assets had left it with cash for "a few weeks" for normal operations.

-Chief Editor Ryan Law, 47, and Chief Executive Cheung Kim-hung, 59, were denied bail on Saturday after being charged with collusion with a foreign country.
+Chief Editor Ryan Law, 47, and Chief Executive Cheung Kim-hung, 59, were denied bail on Saturday after being charged with conspiracy to commit collusion with a foreign country.

-Three other executives were also arrested on Thursday when 500 police officers raided the newspaper's offices, drawing condemnation from Western nations, global rights groups and the U.N. spokesperson for human rights.
+Three other executives were arrested on Thursday when 500 police officers raided the newspaper's offices, drawing condemnation from Western countries, global rights groups and the U.N. spokesperson for human rights.

-Simon told Reuters it had now become impossible to conduct banking operations in the global financial hub.
+Simon told Reuters it had now become impossible to conduct banking operations in the global financial hub as authorities had "criminalised" any activities with the company's accounts.

 "We can't bank.
 Some vendors tried to do that as a favour ... and it was rejected."